Tuesday, September 29, 2020

 The Right Approach

 I was watching the Mets blow out the Blue Jays in game 1 of their series last night.
 While I obviously enjoyed watching the Mets give Jacob deGrom an overabundance of support for the second game in a row, one thing I didn't enjoy was watching Pete Alonso's struggles.
-One at bat in particular, where he worked himself into a positive count and then basically struck himself out by chasing 3 bad pitches in a row left me shaking my head afterwards.
+One at-bat in particular, where he worked himself into a positive count and then basically struck himself out by chasing 3 bad pitches in a row left me shaking my head afterward.

 Thursday, September 10, 2020